kolorafa/hacs-virtual-sensors/README.md

 2. Restart Home Assistant.
 3. Add the integration via Settings → Devices & Services → Add Integration → “Virtual Motion Sensor”.

+### Install via HACS
+This repository is HACS compatible:
+1. In HACS, add a custom repository: category “Integration”, URL of this repository.
+2. Install “Virtual Motion Sensor”.
+3. Restart Home Assistant.
+4. Configure from Settings → Devices & Services.

 ## Configuration (UI)
 You will be asked for:
 - Name